RenVit318/ivr_implementation_bp/README.md

-# Data Science in Practice: Fieldlab-5
+# IVR Implementation : Blood Pressure

 Repository containing mock data and code for the integration of Patient Generated Health Data (PGHD) with the VODAN-Africa Network.